-If you wish to come to the U.S. as a visitor for business or for pleasure, you might need or wish to apply for a visa first, in a category known as B-2.
-(People from certain countries, including those participating in the Visa Waiver Program, do not need to get a visa before coming to the U.S. for short tourist visits: See Who Can Visit the U.S. Under the Visa Waiver Program (VWP) for more information.)
+If you plan to come to the U.S. as a visitor for business or for pleasure, you might need to apply for a visa first, in a category known as B-2.
+(People from certain countries, however, including those participating in the Visa Waiver Program, do not need to get a visa before coming to the U.S. for short tourist visits: See Who Can Visit the U.S. Under the Visa Waiver Program (VWP) for more information.)

 Overview of B-2 Visa Application Process

-Applying for a B visa is fairly straightforward.
-You fill out one U.S. government form, prepare some documents (including an itinerary, financial documents, and proof of ties to your home country), pay some fees, and make a visit to a U.S. consulate for a personal interview.
+Applying for a B visa is straightforward.
+You must fill out one U.S. government form, prepare some documents (including an itinerary, financial documents, and proof of ties to your home country), pay some fees, and make a visit to a U.S. consulate for a personal interview.

 It's important, however, to take this process seriously.
-Failure to present a complete and compelling application can lead you to be one of the many people denied a B visa each year.
-The consular official who will be reviewing your case won't have much time for argument – you'll need to get it right the first time.
+Failure to present a complete and compelling application can cause you to be one of the many people denied a B visa each year.
+The U.S. consular official who will review your case won't have much time for argument, so you will need to get it right the first time.

 Forms and Documents to Prepare for B-2 Visa Application